w3c/guide/github/w3c.json.md

    : Other purposes

 `policy`
 : This is essentially a W3C-internal flag.
 If set to `open`, any W3C Team member should feel empowered to help with the management of this given repository.
-This can be set to `restricted` to indicate that for whatever reason, it is preferable to let the repository be handled only by team contacts directly associated with it.
+This can be set to `restricted` to indicate that for whatever reason, it is preferable to let the repository be handled only by staff contacts directly associated with it.
 The default value is `open`.

 `exposed`
 : This flag indicates if a repository gets exposed in the [W3C group pages](https://www.w3.org/groups/).
 By default, all public repositories will get exposed (`exposed:true`) and all private repositories will not get exposed (`exposed:false`).